taikoxyz/simple-taiko-node/README.md

 docker compose down -v
 rm -f .env
 ```
+These commands completely remove the node by removing all volumes used by each container.

 ### Additional troubleshooting
 1. change port from default setting if you has problem with other NODE
 * open `.env` and replace Default port